 You can enhance the contoured effect by applying highlighter or a foundation/powder that is 1-2 shades lighter than your natural skin color.
 Apply on top of your cheekbones to make the contrast even more apparent.
 Some highlighters even have reflective properties that enhances the contrast even further, though it will create more of a “makeup” look.

 6 Neutral undertone blush

 Blush will, as the name suggest, make it seem like you’re blushing in a subtle way.
 Make a big smile and apply a small amount on the apples of your cheeks.
 Then blend it with your finger or a kabuki brush.

 With your neutral undertone, you can wear any shade of blush you’d like.
 But when it comes to blush, it is interestingly enough colors, with the opposite undertone, that will pop the most.
 So if you’re a tiny bit on the warm side, go for blue-based colors like a cool pink or a mauve purple blush.

 If you’re a little more on the cool side, go for a blush with more orangey undertones like a warm peach or a soft orange.
 Also a hot pink tends to look great on every skin type.

 A great foundation and concealer will usually stay in place without setting it with powder, except on places where your skin tends to get very oily throughout the day.

 Set your makeup in these areas (forehead, nose, chin or similar) with a matte translucent powder, or a matte powder in the same color as your foundation.
 Buff it in with a powder brush or a powder puff.
 If you want a porcelain finish you can also ‘bake’ your makeup, by applying a larger amount of powder, let it sit for a couple of minutes and then dust off the excess.

 If you don’t like the “powdered” look, you can also use a moisturizing setting spray to lock in the makeup.

-A sure hit is also a natural lip color enhancer, that will give you the most natural yet vibrant lip color.
+Another sure hit is a natural lip color enhancer, that will give you the most natural yet vibrant lip color.